 Through this teaching approach at Cheam Common we embed the teaching of phonics, grammar, punctuation and spelling into a rich reading curriculum.
 Focussing quality children’s literature is at the heart of their learning which creates a whole school culture of reading for pleasure.

 Each week, children will be introduced to a spelling rule or pattern to focus on.
 They will then have a list of spellings to bring home to learn based on their classwork.
 Sometimes this rule may last for more than one week.
 Once your child can spell the words on the list it is useful to test them on other words that follow the same rule/pattern.
 This then ensures they know the rule and can apply it to any word.

 Your child’s class teacher will test your child on their spellings the following week.
 This will not always be done through a traditional test.
 Sometimes they will have a dictation task or spelling activity to complete.
 Children will be encouraged to write in their diaries how many spellings they spelt correctly so that you can see how they got on.

 You can download a list of the statutory curriculum words set by the Government.
 They are broken down into Year 3/4 and Year 5/6.
 These are words that children should know by the end of Year 4 and Year 6.
-Three of these curriculum words will be included in your child’s spelling list each week.
+Some of these curriculum words will be included in your child’s spelling list each week.
 These words will be separate from the rule that they are working on in class.
 Some of the curriculum words your child may already know, however some are very challenging.